SZJ43/kylezgq.github.io/about.md

 # About

-I'm a traditional business major student and going to venture capital.
+I'm a traditional business major student who has management consulting and venture capital experience.
 I love to learn about how businesses are created and aim to share those learnings here.